amartinson193/UU_CS6350/README.md

-This is a machine learning library developed by John Jacobson for CS5350/6350 in University of Utah
+This is a machine learning library developed by John Jacobson for CS5350/6350 in University of Utah.

+Please be aware that creating this code was my first exposure to Python, as well as to these algorithms.
+All code was created solely by me with no assistance, aside from online documentation and course materials, in my free time.
+I learned a lot over the course of creating this library, but obviously am still far from perfect.
+As I have free time I will work to improve and add more functionality as a learning opportunity, so I'm always open to suggestions.

 Source
 ~~~~~~